lalomartins/meteor-shower/README.md

 ### Can I use it to run my app on the server?

-That sounds like a great idea; it could manage your multiple instances, logfiles, etc. Maybe we'll add that.
+That sounds like a great idea; it could manage your instances, logfiles, etc. Maybe we'll add that.

-It would also be nice if we could take care of ROOT_URL for multi-instance setups, but that means before releasing, we need to restart preview and wait until it's running.
+It would also be nice if we could take care of ROOT_URL for dual-instance setups, but that means before releasing, we need to restart preview and wait until it's running.

 ### That's great, but I'm running it on myapp.meteor.com.